mysociety/fixmystreet/running/admin_manual.md

     <p>
       Remember that a hidden report will probably have been sent to the <a href="/glossary/#body" class="glossary">body</a> responsible (so it can
-      still be fixed) -- hiding a report simply prevents it being displayed.
+      still be fixed) &mdash; hiding a report simply prevents it being displayed.
     </p>
   </dd>
 </dl>